What is a Secondary Offering? Going Public Lawyers

 Going public transactions can be structured a variety of ways.
-Many going public transactions involve the filing of a registration statement with the Securities and Exchange Commission (“SEC”) registering shares held by existing stockholders so that the issuer can meet FINRA’s shareholder requirements.
-This type of offering is referred to as a secondary offering.
-In a secondary offering, the issuer does not receive any proceeds from the sale of the securities subject to the registration statement.
+Many going public transactions involve the filing of a registration statement with the Securities and Exchange Commission (“SEC”) registering shares held by existing stockholders so that the issuer can meet FINRA’s requirements.
+This type of offering is known as a secondary offering or resale registration statement.
+In a secondary offering, the issuer does not receive any proceeds from the sale of the securities subject to the registration statement and any proceeds from the sale are received by the selling stockholders.

 Companies often do secondary offerings when they have granted existing shareholders registration rights.
 After completing an initial public offering, an issuer may want to raise capital by filing a registration statement covering securities it intends to sell to the public.